kubernetes-sigs/kueue/site/content/en/docs/admission-check-controllers/provisioning.md

 The Provisioning Admission Check Controller is supported on [Kubernetes cluster-autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) versions 1.29 and later.
 However, some cloud-providers may not have an implementation for it.

+Check the list of supported Provisioning Classes and prerequisite for them in [ClusterAutoscaler documentation](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#supported-provisioningclasses).

 ## Usage

 To use the Provisioning AdmissionCheck, create an [AdmissionCheck](/docs/concepts/admission_check)